mahmoudaboueleneen/tomasulo/docs/report.md

 SUBI R1, R1, 8
 BNEZ R1, LOOP

 it was a comprehensive test case covering every corner case, as it included loops, data hazards, structural hazards, hazards regarding having multiple loads and stores referencing the same memory address.
+It was tested with sizes of station and buffers once equal to 1 and once equal to 2

 ```